ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 2.5) How do we measure the chosen optimization target? \

 3. **Investigate blocking I/O and implement batched disk reads.** \
-The warm/cold wall-clock difference of only 284 ms suggests the LRU cache is effective for the SPO query, but this may not hold for queries that access a larger number of distinct `ValueIds` or on larger RDF knowlege graphs like Wikidata. \
+The warm/cold wall-clock difference of only 284 ms suggests the `IdCache` is effective for the SPO query, but this may not hold for queries that access a larger number of distinct `ValueIds` or on larger RDF knowlege graphs like Wikidata. \
 A structured investigation would involve: \